GregoryMatesi/github_presentations/README.md

 * updating changes (so everybody else has them)
 * pulling in changes from a remote
 * gaining familiarity with command line (AKA terminal)

+here's an extra change for Greg - from Sam